ricflams/aws-cert/clf-c02/notes/aws-clf-c02-services.md

 - AWS Systems Manager Parameter Store: Both store secrets and configuration, but Secrets Manager adds rotation and lifecycle management while Parameter Store is simpler and cheaper.
 - KMS: Both touch cryptography, but Secrets Manager stores application secrets while KMS stores and uses keys for encryption.
 - AWS Vault (external): Both handle secrets, but Vault is multi-environment while Secrets Manager is AWS-native, leading to conceptual overlap.
+- CloudHSM: CloudHSM helps you comply with corporate, contractual, and regulatory compliance requirements for data security by using dedicated hardware security module (HSM) appliances within the AWS Cloud.

 ### 7. Exam Notes